ryadavnitb/Batch-6/README.md

 ## 1. Introduction

 Air pollution has emerged as a critical environmental and public health challenge worldwide.
-Identifying the dominant **source of pollution**—such as vehicular emissions, industrial activity, or natural contributors—is essential for informed decision-making, mitigation strategies, and policy development.
+Identifying the **source of pollution**—such as vehicular emissions, industrial activity, or natural contributors—is essential for informed decision-making, mitigation strategies, and policy development.

-This project presents a **machine learning–based approach** to classify pollution sources by integrating **air quality data, meteorological conditions, and spatial proximity features**.
-The primary focus is on developing a **realistic, robust, and deployable system**, prioritizing generalization and reliability over artificially inflated performance metrics.
+This project presents a **machine learning–based approach** to classify pollution sources by integrating **air quality data, meteorological conditions, spatial proximity features, and geospatial visualization**.
+The primary focus is on developing a **realistic, robust, and deployable system**, prioritizing generalization and interpretability over artificially inflated performance metrics.

 ---

 ## 2. Problem Statement

-Given environmental data collected from multiple heterogeneous sources, the objective is to **predict the primary pollution source (`pollution_source`)** affecting a given geographical location.
+Given environmental data collected from multiple heterogeneous sources, the objective is to **predict the primary pollution source (`pollution_source`)** affecting a given geographical location and visually represent pollution patterns for decision support.

 ### Objectives
 - Integrate air quality, weather, and spatial data from multiple sources
 - Perform systematic data preprocessing and feature engineering
 - Train and evaluate multiple machine learning classification models
-- Select a stable and interpretable model for deployment
+- Select a stable model for deployment
+- Visualize pollution severity and sources using interactive maps
 - Ensure realistic performance while avoiding overfitting

 ---